-When you are in the middle of rushed copying some crucial data from one drive to another and suddenly a screen pops up, saying “Data error!”
-You start to wonder What is Data Error Cyclic Redundancy Check, why it failed and how do I resolve it?
+When you are in a rush copying some crucial data from one drive to another, a screen suddenly pops up, saying, “Data error!”
+You start to wonder What is Data Error Cyclic Redundancy Check is, why it failed, and how to resolve it.

 Well, you are in the perfect place to find out.
-Cyclic Redundancy Check or Simply CRC is a check performed by the file system to check if the source file and the destination file are the same, i.e. if the file has been successfully copied or not.
-Instead of comparing each bit of data of both the files, some checksums are generated and then they are compared to see if the files are the same.
+The file system performs Cyclic Redundancy Check or Simply CRC to check if the source and destination files are the same, i.e., if the file has been successfully copied.
+Instead of comparing each bit of data of both files, some checksums are generated and compared to see if the files are the same.

 Check Out: Best Data Recovery Software?